isikaykarakus/isikaykarakus/README.md

 I am a Data Science enthusiast in the final semester of my Master’s degree at the Università degli Studi di Padova.
 I also hold a Bachelor's degree in Mathematics from Hacettepe University.

 I specialize in Machine Learning and Intelligent Systems.
 I learn new concepts quickly, enjoy solving problems, and have a passion for research.
-I thrive in both independent and team environments, always bringing positive energy, motivation, and enthusiasm to my work 👯‍♀️
+I thrive in both independent and team environments, always bringing positive energy, motivation, and enthusiasm to my work. 👯‍♀️

  ## Technical Skills
--  Python 🐍
+-  Python
--  C++ 🖥️
+-  R
--  R 📊
+-  C++

 Feel free to explore my repositories and projects.
 If you have any questions or suggestions, don't hesitate to reach out. 🚀